slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 "Startups are a theory about something the market wants, but doesn’t yet exist." (...)
 "You’re doing sales because you failed at marketing.
 You’re doing marketing because you failed at product." (...)
 "Startups don’t die when they run out of cash, they die when the founders run out of energy." (...)
-"Ethics in business means «don’t sell anything you wouldn’t buy»."
+"Ethics in business means «don’t sell anything you wouldn’t buy»." (...)
+"Nobody who’s actually good at making money needs to sell you a course on it."
 -- Naval Ravikant [1974]*

 First try to sell it.
 Than build it.